RuochengHan/Note_chemistry_package/CP2K.md

 ```

 2. all electron calculation needs GAPW, since the core electron makes larger gradients on potential.
 For peudopotential, GPW is fine.

+3. in cp2py, if basis set is modified, do not change the name of the basis.